 “This funding helps businesses get access to the credit they need to create jobs and strengthen our economy,” Senator Mikulski said.
-“Small businesses help weave social fabric – by hiring local workers, providing services a community needs and lending a helping hand to neighbors.
+“Small businesses are the backbone of our economy, and the cornerstone of our communities.
 They want to expand.
 They want to hire and they want to upgrade their equipment.
 They want access to credit and they need a government on their side and at their side to do that.
 I’m so glad these funds are going to a community bank to get credit to people with a dream in their heart and the grit and determination to create jobs and grow the economy.”

 Small businesses account for 97.6 percent of Maryland’s employers and 52.4 percent of its private-sector employment.
 But small-business owners faced disproportionate challenges in the aftermath of the recession and credit crisis, including difficulty accessing capital.
 The SBLF helps small businesses meet this challenge by providing capital to community banks that hold under $10 billion in assets.
 The dividend rate a community bank pays on SBLF funding is reduced as that bank increases its lending to small businesses.

-In addition to Monument Bank, 37 other community banks across the country received a total of $418 million as part of the next wave of funding provided through the Small Business Lending Fund (SBLF).
-Since the program’s inception, 80 community banks have received a total of $1 billion in SBLF funding.
+In addition to the Maryland banks, 138 other community banks across the country received a total of $1.6 billion as part of the final wave of funding provided through the Small Business Lending Fund (SBLF).
+Since the program’s inception, 332 community banks have received a total of $4 billion in SBLF funding.
 The Bethesda-based Eagle Bancorp received $56.6 million under the SBLF program in July, and Monument Bank, also in Bethesda, received $11.4 million in August.